Bsample/EquifaxStudy/README.md

 ## What is Equifax?
 Equifax is one of the big three credit rating agencies.
 Its competitors are TransUnion and Experian.

-## Why is this company exemplary in the FinTech space?
+##Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?
 Equifax has earned a spot on the IDC FinTech Rankings list consecutively for the past 15 years since it has been produced.
+Equifax had a major data breach in 2017 that affected 148 million users.
+They new about security flaws for years but waited along time to share this with public.

 ## Where is the Equifax going?
 The goal of Equifax is to move at a different speed.
 Using proprietary Keying and Linking, it is simplified.